OSSVerse/OSSVerse/docs/target-architecture.md

 # BeS OSAR

-# BeS Establish provenace & presentation of Proofs
+# BeS Establish provenance & presentation of Proofs

 # BeSLab as a BAP